coltongrainger/quamash/prelims/topology.md

     - limit/adherent points
     - dense/nowhere dense sets

-PROP!
-A set is everywhere dense in a space iff it meets ... each nonempty open set.
+PROP: A set is everywhere dense in a space iff it meets ... each nonempty open set.

-PROP!
-A space $X$ is discrete iff it contains a unique ... everywhere dense set, namely $X$ itself.
+PROP: A space $X$ is discrete iff it contains a unique ... everywhere dense set, namely $X$ itself.

-DEF!
-We say a set $A$ is nowhere dense in a space $X$ when ... its exterior is everywhere dense.
+DEF: We say a set $A$ is nowhere dense in a space $X$ when ... its exterior is everywhere dense.

-PROP!
-A set $A$ is nowhere dense in $X$ iff ... each neighborhood of each point $x \in X$ contains a point $y \in X \setminus A$ such that there's a neighborhood $U \ni y$ for which $U \cap A = \emptyset$.
+PROP: A set $A$ is nowhere dense in $X$ iff ... each neighborhood of each point $x \in X$ contains a point $y \in X \setminus A$ such that there's a neighborhood $U \ni y$ for which $U \cap A = \emptyset$.

-EX! $\RR$ is not the union of countably many ... nowhere dense subsets.
+EX: $\RR$ is not the union of countably many ... nowhere dense subsets.

-EX!
-A countable intersection of open everywhere dense sets in $\RR$ is ... everywhere dense.
+EX: A countable intersection of open everywhere dense sets in $\RR$ is ... everywhere dense.

-EX! $\QQ$ is not the intersection of countably many ... open sets in $\RR$.
+EX: $\QQ$ is not the intersection of countably many ... open sets in $\RR$.

 #### Images, preimages, etc